-Editor’s note: The following editorial, written by former Washington, D.C., editor Larry Waterfield, first appeared in The Packer in 1989.
+Editor’s note: The following editorial, written by former Washington, D.C., editor and current columnist Larry Waterfield, first appeared in The Packer in 1989.
 It has appeared in every Christmas edition since then.

 This is the season of dark, cold and drabness in much of the country.
 But it also is the season of hope, renewal and even joy.